 There is no payment grace period set by state law.
 All of this adds up to the Las Vegas real estate market being a paradise for landlords.

-10. The Job Market Attracts People
+10. The Job Market of Las Vegas Attracts People

 The Las Vegas job rate has ranged half a point to a full point above the national unemployment rate.
 However, that’s better than the unemployment rate in Arizona, Salinas, or the San Fernando Valley.
 And it is places like that sending de facto refugees to Las Vegas.